01 of 07

 Continue to 2 of 7 below.

-- To start off, cut the yarn that you've been knitting with and leave a long tail.
+- Cut the yarn that you've been knitting with and leave a long tail.

-- Thread the tail onto a yarn needle.
+- Thread the tail onto a yarn needle (note that this is a needle for yarn, not a knitting needle).
 Place the needles with the stitches on them on top of each other, so that the wrong sides of the work are facing in toward each other.

 02 of 07